The stainless steel reality

 Here's what Cybertruck owners deal with:

-- Water spots and staining — hard water, sprinkler water, and rain leave mineral deposits that etch into the stainless surface.
+• Water spots and staining — hard water, sprinkler water, and rain leave visible mineral spots on the stainless surface.
 In LA, this is a constant maintenance issue

 None of these are structural issues.
 The truck is built like a tank.
 But for a $80,000+ vehicle, the cosmetic maintenance of bare stainless is more than most owners expect.